 A Workers’ Comp Doctor’s Responsibility is to the Patient

 I have deposed doctors in workers’ comp cases before who have been determined to kill claims.
 It did not matter that my clients were nice, honest, hardworking people who had really injured themselves.
-I don’t know their motivations, or whether they truly believed what they was saying under oath, but I do know that their answers often defy logic and reason.
-It is of course nice for doctors to be “on our side,” but I certainly did not want him to be on the “employer’s side.”
+I don’t know their motivations or whether they truly believed what they were saying under oath, but I do know that their answers often defy logic and reason.
+It is, of course, nice for doctors to be “on our side,” but I certainly did not want him to be on the “employer’s side.”
 I simply would like those doctors to honor their oath and uphold their duty to their patients.
 I want them to be on the side of medicine.
 I want them to tell the truth.
-In my opinion, doctors should be advocates for their patients and should not care how that matters in the terms on a workers’ comp claim.
+In my opinion, doctors should be advocates for their patients and should not care how that matters in terms of a workers’ comp claim.